Qqwy/elixir-type_check/README.md

 ### Changelog

+- 0.2.3 Bugfix release: Ensure TypeCheck compiles on Elixir v1.11 (#30), Ensure StreamData truly is an optional dependency (#27).
+- 0.2.2 Support for literal strings should no longer break in Elixir's builtin typespecs.
-- 0.2.1 Improved parsing of types that have a type-guard at the root level. (c.f. #24)
+- 0.2.1 Improved parsing of types that have a type-guard at the root level. (c.f. #24), support for custom generators.
-- 0.2.0 Improved (and changed) API that works better with the Elixir formatter: Use `@type!`/`@spec!` instead.
+- 0.2.0 Improved (and changed) API that works better with the Elixir formatter: Use `@type!`/`@spec!` instead, support named types in specs.
 - 0.1.2 Added missing `keyword` type to TypeCheck.Builtin (#20)
 - 0.1.1 Fixing some documentation typos
 - 0.1.0 Initial Release